MicrosoftDocs/mesh-docs/mesh/Resources/mesh-toolkit-known-issues.md

 ### Scripting

+* If you run into a Trigger Zone component, please ignore it.
+This will be removed in the next release.
 * New `meshapp` deployments will fail to create `diagnosticSettings` on the `appService`.
 (19508)

     ![A screenshot of the Mesh scripting error](media/mesh-scripting-error.png)